TheRealMolen/volcaville/README.md

-MIDI Interface for VOlcas and friends
+MIDI Interface for Volcas and friends
 =====================================